etiennebacher/tidypolars/README.md

   background, requires installing Spark.
 Can perform distributed processing.
-  - **How is tidypolars different?**: `tidypolars` doesn’t need installing another tool and performs better than Spark.
+  - **How is tidypolars different?**: `tidypolars` doesn’t need installing another tool and focuses on processing data on a single machine, not on distributed processing.

 Therefore, if you need to handle data that is larger than memory, you have three options: `arrow`, `duckplyr`, and `tidypolars`.
 The best one